Jonah Heim Player Props: Rangers vs. Cardinals

 - Heim is batting .296 with 14 doubles, seven home runs and 14 walks.

-- Among qualified batters in MLB, he ranks 17th in batting average, 52nd in on-base percentage, and 42nd in slugging.
+- Among qualified hitters in MLB, he ranks 18th in batting average, 56th in on-base percentage, and 40th in slugging.

 - Heim enters this game on a nine-game hitting streak.
-In his last outings, he's hitting .389 with one homer.
+During his last outings, he's hitting .389 with one homer.

-- Looking at the 51 games he has played this year, he's hit a long ball in seven of them (13.7%), and in 3.4% of his trips to the dish.
+- In 13.7% of his games this season, he has gone deep, and 3.4% of his trips to the dish.

-- In 25 games this year (49.0%), Heim has picked up an RBI, and in 11 of those games (21.6%) he had more than one.
-He has also driven in three or more of his team's runs in seven contests.
+- Heim has driven home a run in 25 games this year (49.0%), including more than one RBI in 21.6% of his games and producing three or more of his team's runs on seven occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.